 For binding the wall, a mixture was made which is now known as mortar.
 For keeping the bricks intact glutinous rice was used.

-Do you know any fun, strange or interesting facts about the Great Wall of China that we’ve missed?
-Share them with us in the comments section below!
+Do you know any interesting facts about the Great Wall of China?
+Share them in the comments below.

 Are you fascinated with the history of China?
 Check out these amazing facts about the Terracotta Army